MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/server-side-development/testing-and-debugging-adapters/index.md

 weight: 11
 ---
 ## Overview

-You can test as well as debug Java code implemented for use in **Java** or **JavaScript adapters** via IDEs such as Eclipse, IntelliJ and alike.
+You can test Java and JavaScript adapters as well as debug Java code implemented for use in Java or JavaScript adapters via IDEs such as Eclipse, IntelliJ and alike.
-This tutorial demonstrates how to test and debug a Java adapter using the Eclipse IDE.
+This tutorial demonstrates how to test adapters using the MobileFirst Developer CLI and using Postman and also how to debug a Java adapter using the Eclipse IDE.

 #### Jump to: